chapter four

 4.2.1 Transforming agents to agent flows

-4.2.2 Building an Agent-to-Agent flow
+4.2.2 Building an agent-to-agent flow

-4.2.3 Agency and decision making in agent flows
+4.2.3 Agency and decision-making in agent flows

-4.3 Understanding handoffs in aAgent flows
+4.3 Understanding handoffs in agent flows

 4.3.1 Agent-to-agent flow with handoffs